tableau/webdataconnector/docs/docs/wdc_hosting_and_submissions.md

 base: docs
 ---

-After buildilng a web data connector, why not share it with the community?
+After building a web data connector, why not share it with the community?
 The [Community Connector]({{ site.baseurl }}/community/community_home.html)
 section is designed to showcase the work that other developers have done with the WDC Platform.

-It also provides a place for others to browse and explore what connectors have already been built to common data sources.
-This can be very helpful to those who really want to get data from certain web data sources but are unable to build a web data connector themselves.
+It also provides a place for others to browse and explore what connectors have already been built.

 We have a very lightweight submission process for this community portal.
 One of the requirements for submission to the community section is that